s-macke/AdventureAI/README.md

 ## "9:05" playthrough with Llama3 70B
 [9:05 full run with Llama3 70B](assets/905_llama3_70b_full.md)

-So far, Llama 70B ist the only open weight model, which can play through the first pass of the game.
+So far, Llama 70B is the only open-weight model that can play through the first pass of the game.

 ## "9:05" playthrough with Claude 3.5 Sonnet
 [9:05 full run with 3.5 Sonnet](assets/905_3_5_sonnet.md)